 Embarrassed, I quickly investigated.

-When I identified the offending image, I specifically remember ensuring I had properly sourced (and had the right permissions to use) it.
-As it turned out, another internet user had purchased the image from the stock photography service and uploaded it to a photo-sharing website under a Creative Commons license.
-So while on the surface it looked safe for the taking, it was in fact falsely promoted as a royalty-free image... and we were in the wrong.
+As it turned out, another internet user had purchased the offending image from that same stock photography service and uploaded it to a photo-sharing website under a Creative Commons license.
+So while on the surface it looked safe for the taking, it was in fact falsely promoted as a royalty-free image ... and we were in the wrong.
 Scary story, right?
 We wrote about it in detail here.

-That's when it hit me: What if marketers didn't have to shell out more money for photos, obsess about copyright laws, and fret over permissions?
+That's when it hit me: What if marketers didn't have to shell out more money for images, obsess over copyright laws, and fret about permissions?
 What if we could help solve this issue for them by offering a repository of stock photos that anyone could use completely for free?
 So that's exactly what we did.
 We hired a photographer and took a ton of photos to give away for free -- no royalties, fees, or attribution required.
 Although we'd never say no to an inbound link or two. ;-)

-We have three collections of stock photos you can download here:
+We have four collections of stock photos you can download here:

 You can preview these collections below.
-And if you're feeling stuck thinking of ways you can use these images in your marketing campaigns, scroll down for seven ways you can use stock photos to give your marketing content some pizazz -- as well as some tips to make stock photos work even harder for you.
+And if you're stuck thinking of ways you can use these images in your marketing campaigns, scroll down for seven ways you can use stock photos to give your content some pizazz.

-Where to Use These Photos in Your Marketing
+8 Ways to Use Stock Photos in Your Marketing

 Whether you're prepping a social media post, designing a landing page, or drafting an email, visuals are an effective way to enhance the performance of your marketing initiatives.
-Here are some great ways to use stock photos in your marketing.
+Here are some great ways to use stock photos in your marketing content.